Animal migration in the Anthropocene

 Through multiple formats, we meaningfully reorient audiences’ relationship with the environment, and spark active engagement with local efforts to conserve the earth’s biodiversity.

 Besides the Virtual Reality Experience we develop an Immersive Exhibition, a 360°-3D-Documentation, a Primetime TV Documentation, a Fulldome Projection, an Audio Experience and a Web Format.
 Close cooperation with Citizen Science projects creates pathways for translating newfound enthusiasm into active participation in local efforts to conserve our planet’s biodiversity.

 The virtual reality experience on global animal migration MYRIAD.
 Where we connect. will celebrate its world premiere in competition in the “Venice VR Expanded” section of the 78th Venice International Film Festival (September 1-11, 2021).

 MYRIAD.
 Where we connect. is a project of Interactive Media Foundation and Filmtank

 In co-creation with Miiqo Studios, Context Film and Artificial Rome

-With the scientific support of Max-Planck-Institute of Animal Behavior, Museum für Naturkunde Berlin/ Mediasphere for Nature, Occupied VR, Waldrappteam/ LIFE Northern Bald Ibis, Meeresmuseum Stralsund, University of Exeter, Ascension Island Government, Zoo Wingst, Norwegian Polar Institute, Norwegian Institute for Nature Research, zoosuisse, Tiergarten Schönbrunn
+With the scientific support of Max-Planck-Institute of Animal Behavior, Museum für Naturkunde Berlin/ Mediasphere for Nature, Occupied VR, Waldrappteam/ LIFE Northern Bald Ibis, Deutsches Meeresmuseum Stralsund, University of Exeter, Ascension Island Government, Zoo in der Wingst, Norwegian Polar Institute, Norwegian Institute For Nature Research, zoosuisse, Tiergarten Schönbrunn

 In cooperation with ARD/ SWR, RiffReporter and Occupied VR